-Company financial statements 2023 £m 2022 £m Materiality 1.7 1.9 Basis for determining materiality 1% of net assets adjusted to exclude fund raising during the year 1% of net assets adjusted to exclude fund raising during the year Rationale for the benchmark applied The VCT's portfolio is mainly comprised of quoted investments, which are considered low risk.
+C ompany Financial Statements 2024 £m 202 £r Materiality 1.43 1.7 Basis for determining materiality 1% of Net assets 1% of net assets adjusted to exclude fund raising during the year Rationale for the benchmark applied The VCT's portfolio is mainly comprised of quoted investments, which are considered low risk.
 For a low risk portfolio where fair values are highly visible, a base line percentage of 1% invested assets would be a typical benchmark.
-We have applied a percentage of 1% of adjusted net asset value.
-The benchmark used is lower than the net asset value to take into account cash that has been recently raised from disposals of investments.
+We have applied a percentage of 1% of net asset value.
 The VCT's portfolio is mainly comprised of quoted investments, which are considered low risk.
 For a low risk portfolio where fair values are highly visible, a base line percentage of 1% invested assets would be a typical benchmark.
-We have applied a percentage of 1% of adjusted net asset value.
-The benchmark used is lower than the net asset value to take into account cash that has been recently raised from disposals of investments.
-Performance materiality 1.2 1.4 Basis for determining performance materiality 75% of Materiality 75% of Materiality Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
-The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely mistatements and the level of rttransactions in the year.
+We have applied a percentage of 1% of net asset value.
+Performance materiality 1.0 1.3 Basis for determining performance materiality 75% of Materiality (approx) 75% of Materiality (approx.) Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
+The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.